CAPS Fellows Program Application

 Resume and Personal Statement Guidelines

-Please email the following documents in PDF format to email@example.com.
-Be sure to include your name and student ID number on ALL documents, and include the subject line “CAPS Fellows Application Documents.”
+Please email the following documents in PDF format to firstname.lastname@example.org.
+Be sure to include your name on all documents, and include the subject line “CAPS Fellows Application Documents.”
 If you progress in the selection and placement processes, please note that this statement will be shared with prospective internship sites and alumni mentor.
 Keep this in mind in carefully reviewing your statement before submitting to prevent typos and other errors.

 - Resume of no more than 2 pages.
-We strongly encourage you to meet with a Valpo Career Center staff member to review your resume or attend one of their Resume Writing Clinics before submitting it for your application.
-You can learn more about this important campus resource on their website at valpo.edu/career-center.
+We strongly encourage you to meet with a Valpo Career Center staff for drop-in resume advising or attend one of their Resume Writing Sessions before submitting it for your application.
+You can learn more about this important campus resource on their website.

 - Personal statement of no more than 1,000 words total, addressing the following topics: